The random walk on upper triangular matrices over $\mathbb{Z}/m \mathbb{Z}$: Preliminaries

 \section{Preliminaries}

-For the remainder of the paper we study instead the continuous version of the random walk.
-For each $ i \in \{ 2,\ldots, n \}$, we consider a rate $1$ Poisson clock, and when the $i$--th clock rings, we either add or subtract row $i$ to row $i-1$, each event happening with probability $1/2$.
-Our main result for this walk is:
+For the next few sections of the paper we study instead the continuous version of the random walk.
+For each $ i \in \{ 2,\ldots, n \}$, we consider a rate $1$ Poisson clock, and when the $i$--th clock rings, we either add or subtract row $i$ to row $i-1$, each event happening with probability $1/4$ or we do nothing.
+Theorems \ref{main} and \ref{maing} can be rewritten for the continuous time random walk as follows.